 Bad Cholesterol (LDL)

 LDL cholesterol, or bad cholesterol, makes up most of the body’s cholesterol supply.
 It gets its reputation from the role it plays in damaging the lining of arteries and building dangerous plaques that narrow arteries.
 LDL also causes inflammatory changes that can rupture the plaques and completely block arteries.
-There is a direct relationship between high levels of LDL in the blood and the risk of developing ASCVD.
+High levels of LDL cholesterol put you at greater risk for heart disease and stroke.
 Lowering the amount of this bad cholesterol in the blood is the primary goal of treatment with simvastatin (Zocor) and other statin drugs.

 Good Cholesterol (HDL)

-Another factor that is not fully understood, is the role that simvastatin (Zocor) plays in delaying the symptoms and progression of Alzheimer’s Disease.
+Another potential benefit that is not fully understood is the role that simvastatin (Zocor) might play in delaying the symptoms and progression of Alzheimer’s disease.
 High cholesterol (hyperlipidemia) is a known risk factor for developing Alzheimer’s and other types of dementia.
 Simvastatin (Zocor), lovastatin, and atorvastatin are the only statins that appear to cross the blood brain barrier.
 Currently we don’t understand if this ability to enter the brain contributes to statin side effects, or if it contributes to improving dementia outcomes.
-Much more research is needed before the statin mechanism of action in the brain is completely appreciated.
-As for now, reducing the amount of bad cholesterol in the blood is the most common reason statin drugs are prescribed.
+Much more research is needed before the statin mechanism of action in the brain is completely understood.
+As for now, the reason most statin drugs are prescribed is to lower cholesterol.

-Research has clearly identified several circulatory and cholesterol-related risk factors in the development of Alzheimer’s Disease and other types of dementia.
-Diabetes, hypertension, smoking, and high LDL cholesterol, are just a few of the factors associated with the vascular changes, plaque formations, and inflammatory changes linked to progressive cognitive decline.
-There is also an inheritable gene mutation that contributes to high LDL.
+Research has clearly identified several cardiovasular and cholesterol-related risk factors in the development of Alzheimer’s disease and other types of dementia.
+Diabetes, hypertension, smoking, and high LDL cholesterol, are just a few of the factors associated with the vascular changes, plaque formations, and inflammation linked to progressive cognitive decline.
+There is also an inheritable gene mutation that seems to be associated with high LDL.
 This affects the body’s ability to transport cholesterol in the brain, and it influences the formation of plaques in Alzheimer’s.

 The gene mutation has been identified as apolipoprotein E-4 allele (ApoE4), the gene most affiliated with Alzheimer’s disease.
 Individuals who carry this mutation have problems with cholesterol transport mechanisms in the brain that affect memory, learning, and brain cell repair.
-A recent literature review indicates a significant improvement in cognition in statin-treated, ApoE4 individuals, suggesting that statin use may be beneficial for these AD sufferers.
+A recent literature review indicates a significant improvement in cognition in statin-treated, ApoE4 individuals, suggesting that statin use may be beneficial for AD-prone individuals.

-Other research contradicted this finding, suggesting that statin use late in life offered no protection against the onset of dementia or against continued cognitive decline.
-Research in the treatment and prevention of Alzheimer’s with simvastatin, or other statin drugs, has not yielded any conclusive evidence.
-More studies are needed that measure cognition as the primary study outcome of statin treatment, and patients may benefit from much earlier and more prolonged statin treatment than is currently noted in academic literature.
+However, other studies found that statin use late in life offered no protection against the onset of dementia or against continued cognitive decline.
+Thus, research in the treatment and prevention of Alzheimer’s with simvastatin, or other statin drugs, has yielded mixed findings.
+More studies are needed that measure cognition as the primary outcome of statin treatment.
+In addition, patients may benefit from earlier and more prolonged statin treatment than is typically tested.

-Despite the lack of evidence in the treatment of Alzheimer’s and dementia, statin drugs continue as the drug of choice for reducing the risk of heart attack and stroke in patients who cannot control their bad cholesterol with lifestyle changes.
+Despite the lack of conclusive evidence in the treatment of Alzheimer’s and dementia, statin drugs continue as the drug of choice for reducing the risk of heart attack and stroke in patients who cannot control their cholesterol with lifestyle changes.
 There is also a connection between atherosclerosis, AD, and dementia, and statins are effective in reducing atherosclerosis.
 Keep an eye out for new research that will hopefully provide greater clarify on these links.

-According to the 2013 Guidelines of the American College of Cardiology and the American Heart Association, there are four types of high-risk individuals identified by who benefit from the use of statins:
+According to the 2013 Guidelines of the American College of Cardiology and the American Heart Association, there are four types of high-risk individuals who benefit from the use of statins:

 - Anyone who has already been diagnosed with atherosclerotic cardiovascular disease (ASCVD)